 Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

-A finding of research misconduct requires that
+Requirements for making a finding of research misconduct

 - There be a significant departure from accepted practices of the relevant research community;